Ulverstone and Lancaster Railway: Construction

 Work on the line was not in full progress until September 1853 owing to shortages of labour and accommodation.
 McClean and Stileman had resigned as engineers the previous February so construction was superintended by James Brunlees.
 Brunlees had already completed a similar project and went on to achieve great eminence.
 The viaducts were built by W & J Galloway & Sons of Manchester.
 Brunlees and Galloway later collaborated on the Southport Pier.
 The work was costly however and Brogdens had to ask the Furness Railway for financial assistance.
-As the Furness could not legally do this, two of their directors: the Earl of Burlington and the Duke of Buccleuch made a loan of £50,000 in their personal capacities.
+As the Furness Railway could not legally do this, two of their directors: the Earl of Burlington and the Duke of Buccleuch made a loan of £50,000 in their personal capacities.
 The line was opened on 26 August 1857.
 Gross expenditure was over £410,000.